pallets/flask/docs/patterns/distribute.rst

   declare an "entry point" another package can hook into to extend the other package.
 - **installation manager**: :command:`easy_install`, which comes with distribute can install other libraries for you.
-You can also use :command:`pip`_ which sooner or later will replace :command:`easy_install` which does more than just installing packages for you.
+You can also use `pip`_ which sooner or later will replace :command:`easy_install` which does more than just installing packages for you.